Trevor Goddard

 Trevor Joseph Goddard (14 October 1962 – 7 June 2003) was an English actor.
-He was best known for playing Kano in the martial arts film Mortal Kombat, Lieutenant Commander Mic Brumby in the television series JAG and main villain Keefer in the action film Men of War (with Dolph Lundgren and JAG co-star Catherine Bell).
+He was best known for playing Kano in the martial arts film Mortal Kombat, a live action adaptation of the popular video game series, Lieutenant Commander Mic Brumby in the television series JAG and main villain Keefer in the action film Men of War (with Dolph Lundgren and JAG co-star Catherine Bell).

 Early life

 Goddard was born in Croydon, London, England, in 1962.
 Between 1974 and 1979, he attended Ravensbourne School, Hayes Lane, Bromley, London.
 A punk in 1977, he helped form a band at school called The Belsen Horrors (the name of which came from a Sex Pistols track).
 First a drummer, then the lead singer, he and his band lasted until 1978.
 Later, sometime between 1979 and 1980, he was the drummer in another Bromley punk band called The Vamp.
 This group was led by Wayne Cregan, who was one of the first members of X-Ray Spex.
 Bromley was closely linked with the early punk movement – first through the Bromley Contingent (the first fans of the Sex Pistols), and three famous punk singers who came from this town: Poly Styrene (X-Ray Spex), Siouxsie Sioux (of Siouxsie and the Banshees) and Billy Idol – who like Trevor, attended Ravensbourne School for Boys.

 For much of his career, he claimed to be of Australian descent and often played Australian characters.